awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 ## Removing the OEM Database Option<a name="Appendix.Oracle.Options.OEM_DBControl.Remove"></a>

 You can remove the OEM option from a DB instance\.
-When you remove the OEM option for an Oracle 18c or Oracle 12c DB instance, a brief outage occurs while your DB instance is automatically restarted\.
+When you remove the OEM option for an Oracle 19c, Oracle 18c, or Oracle 12c DB instance, a brief outage occurs while your DB instance is automatically restarted\.
 So, after you remove the OEM option, you don't need to restart your DB instance\.
 When you remove the OEM option for an Oracle 11g DB instance, there is not outage, and you don't need to restart your DB instance\.

 To remove the OEM option from a DB instance, do one of the following:
 + Remove the OEM option from the option group it belongs to\.
 This change affects all DB instances that use the option group\.
 For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)